shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### VOX Tail

 Controls the length of time after the operator stops speaking, before the transmission is ended.

+#### Voice Prompts

+This option sets the level of voice feedback for the radio, from no prompts to maximum verbosity at level 3.
+For example, when voice prompts are set to level 3:
+Menu options are announced as you arrow through the menu system;
+Option values are announced as you change menu settings;
+Channel names are announced as you arrow through channels in channel mode;
+Talkgroup names are announced as you arrow through them in DMR mode;
+Squelch percentages are announced in channel and VFO mode;
+Digits and alpha characters are announced in text input mode;
+Arrowing left and right in text input mode will read the character at the cursor and sk2+left will read the character being backspaced;
+The SK1 button (black button immediatley below the PTT button) will announce the current frequency in VFO mode, channel name in channel mode, field in the Channel Details screen, etc.

+To turn on the Voice and Beep function in the GD77, do the following:
+Firstly, ensure that a voice prompt file has been uploaded to the radio using the Extras menu of the CPS software.
+With the radio off, hold down the hash key (bottom right key on the keypad) and turn on the power.
+If voice prompts were off, they will be set to level 3.
+If they were previously already on, the level will not be changed.

+There are three levels of voice prompts.
+The first level voices all the menus, but the channel and talk group etc. are only announced when you hit the black SK1 button (the button just below the PTT).
+The second level is like the first but if you are voicing a talk group and change something else while it is speaking it will automatically begin voicing the new information, this is called follow on.
+The third level voices everything all the time without you hitting the SK1 button.

 ### Channel Details